 Join us as we monitor a variety of bird species at Missisquoi National

-This month's Bird Monitoring Walk will be on Saturday, March16, 2013 on the
+This month's Bird Monitoring Walk will be on Saturday March 19, 2011 on the

 Old Railroad Passage Trail.
-Meet at 8:00 AM at the parking lot located on
+Meet at 8:00 AM at the parking lot at the trail

 questions, just reply to this email.